 by Marcia Hinds – Megan and Ryan’s Mom

-First you have to know what a microbiota transplant is.
+First, you have to know what a microbiota transplant is.
 This simple procedure can replenish the gut’s balance.
 It does not involve any surgery like it sounds.
-I used to think this was the same thing as a fecal transplant, but it isn’t.
 The transplanted material contains around 1,000 different strains of gut bacteria, acting like an ultra-potent probiotic that helps our children regain the intestinal flora that is needed for a healthy gut.

 At the end of the eight-week research trial, the participants showed a significant increase in the diversity of their gut microbiome.
 These changes in the microbiome seemed to lead to significant long-term reductions in autism symptoms.

-Studies have shown that kids with autism are missing several hundred of those species.
+Studies have shown that kids with autism are missing several hundred species in the microbiome needed for proper health.
 Antibiotics used to treat recurring ear infections and other medical issues have caused big problems with our children’s immune function.
 Antibiotics disrupt a person’s normal gut flora, and the unintended consequence for kids is the overgrowth of candida (or yeast) in their digestive tracts.

-Researchers are finding micro flora transplants, are getting rid pathogenic yeasts, clostridia, and a whole host of other issues.
+Researchers are finding micro flora transplants (FMT), are getting rid pathogenic yeasts, clostridia, and a whole host of other issues.
 Right now the only way to fix the gut problems is to do millions of lab tests.
 And then when you discover the issues causing all the trouble, the multiple problems must be addressed one at a time.
 Wouldn’t it be remarkable if microbiota therapy could correct all our kid’s gut issues by just swallowing a liquid or a pill every day for about 8-10 weeks?
-Then B-A-M, the immune system could start working again?
+Then B-A-M, the immune system starts working.